InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/transitioning-contractor-code-to-innersource-model.md

 ## Patlet

 Contract developers are often not motivated to engage in InnerSource activities, which may be beyond the scope of their contract.
-This patlet describes how you can focus on transitioning the contractor project after the fact to an InnerSource project by setting expectations for specific InnerSource-related deliverables as part of the overall project delivery.
+This pattern describes how you can focus on transitioning the contractor project after the fact to an InnerSource project by setting expectations for specific InnerSource-related deliverables as part of the overall project delivery.

 ## Problem